S0AndS0/Perinoid_Pipes/Documentation/FAQ.md

 ## Q: Do I *need* this?

- > A: If you are a server administrator or perhaps a reporter in lands un-friendly to "*freedom* of press" then consider this project as yet another tool to use for frustrating would be attackers of your servers or journalistic freedoms.
+ > A: If you are a server administrator or perhaps a reporter in lands unfriendly to "*freedom* of press" then consider this project as yet another tool to use for frustrating would be attackers of your servers or journalistic freedoms.
 Otherwise you likely do not need this project's services, the authors will acknowledge that the core goals of this project